spieljs/spiel-client/README.md

 **Note:** you need to export the singleton of the class and always import `h` and `Component` to render the views

 To know more about the views see more in [picodom](https://github.com/picodom/picodom).
-All the picodom functionalities like `patch`, `h` etc.. are available in spiel-client
+All the picodom functionalities like `patch`, `h` etc... are available in spiel-client

 ### Config your project